-The more materials you use, the higher your costs.
-So, standard backsplashes are big cost savers, especially when you are working with a high-priced countertop material and/or are having a hard time finding tiles that you like to match it.
+The more material you use, the higher the price.
+So, standard backsplashes are big cost savers, especially when you are working with a high-dollar countertop material and/or are having a hard time finding tiles that you like to match it.

-Along the same vein, the fewer materials used, the less resources are used for your kitchen.
+Along the same vein, the fewer materials used, the less resources are used for your kitchen remodel.
 Homeowners working to design an eco-friendly kitchen will often pass on the extended backsplash in the idea that less-is-more.

 No matter how timeless your kitchen design may be, tastes are bound to change.
 A standard backsplash allows more flexibility for changes in color and style between the top of your backsplash and your cabinets or ceiling.
 You can change paint colors or wallpaper accents along the way, preventing the urge to rip out your backsplash and start anew.